ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message structures and processing rules are specified in the following subsections.

+Each Aggregator maintains some state for each report.
+A state transition is triggered by receiving a message from the Aggregator's peer.
+Eventually this process results in a terminal state, either rejecting the report or recovering an output share.
+Once a report has reached a terminal state, no more messages will be processed for it.
+There are four possible states (see {{Section 5.7 of !VDAF}}: `Continued`, `FinishedWithOutbound`, `Finished` and `Rejected`.
+The first two states include an outbound message to be processed by the peer.

 The Helper can either process each step synchronously, meaning it computes each preparation step before producing a response to the Leader's HTTP request, or asynchronously, meaning it responds immediately and defers processing to a